smXplorer/AlliGator/docs/source/alligator-image-profile-window.rst

 decay fit parameter map has been computed), their value will appear as zero.

-The decay fit parameter shown last in the *Plot Legend* is that defined in the :ref:`alligator-decay-fit-parameters-map-panel`.
+The decay fit parameter shown last in the *Plot Legend* is that defined in the :ref:`alligator-decay-fit-parameter-map-panel`.
 Changing it there will update the corresponding profile plot in the *Image Profile* graph.

 The *Image Profile* graph is updated each time the contour is modified in the